 - Apps like Cleo and Olivia use AI to analyze users’ bank account balances and spending patterns, set budgets, and save money automatically.

 - Digit syncs with users’ bank accounts, analyzes their spending patterns, and siphons unused cash into a separate Digit account.
-The app is also notable for its SMS-based user interface, which lets users manage their Digit account alongside the other conversations they’re having on their phones.
-Digit has raised $36M in venture capital to build out its service.
+The app is also notable for its SMS-based user interface, which lets users manage their Digit account via text.
+As of June 2021, the company offers a banking service called Direct that includes a debit card.
+Digit was acquired by Oportun for $213M in November 2021.

 - Qapital lets users set rules for when to save money.
 Users can also set group savings goals — a useful feature for millennials working toward long-term financial goals with a partner, family, or friends.
-Originally launched in 2015, Qapital has raised $51M in funding to date and gained roughly 420,000 users, who have reportedly saved nearly $500M.
+Originally launched in 2015, Qapital has raised $52M in funding to date and gained more than 2M users.

 However, apps that focus primarily on automated savings may be at a disadvantage, as the feature is relatively easy to replicate.
-Robo-advisor Betterment, for example, recently rolled out a “Smart Saver” product that directly mimics Digit’s set-and-forget approach, and paired it with a 2% monthly interest rate (Digit offers 1% every 3 months).
+In 2018, robo-advisor Betterment, for example, rolled out a “Smart Saver” product that directly mimics Digit’s set-and-forget approach, and paired it with a 2% monthly interest rate (Digit offers 1% every 3 months).

 Incumbents have taken note of consumers’ appetite for money management and saving solutions.
 Barclays has introduced budgeting features into its mobile apps, including the ability to control spending in major categories like groceries, restaurants, bars, gas, and phone.